Who We Are

 Community Health Workers

 The project started in 2011 originally with the aim to contain artemisinin-resistant malaria.
 Artemisinin is the last effective drug to treat malaria.
 Unfortunately, resistance is spreading and common in East Myanmar.
 This is a major health threat in the world.
 Intense malaria activities can halt the spread.
-In 2013 CHW working for MAM tested 73,076 patients for malaria and 7,160 patients tested positive and were treated afterwards.
+In 2019 CHWs tested 270,420 people for malaria with a simple rapid test.
+11,424 were positive and treated.

 Myanmar people have been excluded from good health care for decades.